-The present document is developed in response to standardisation request M 554 [i.28] from the European Commission to CEN, CENELEC and ETSI.
-It is a revision of the European Standard (ENi.30) that was initially prepared in response to Phase 2 of Mandate M 376 [i.3].
+The present document is developed in response to standardisation request M 587 [i.28] from the European Commission to CEN, CENELEC and ETSI.
+It is a revision of the EN 301 549 [i.30] (V3.2.1) that was initially prepared in response to Mandate M 554 [i.26].

+The present document covers a wide range of requirements for a variety of ICT products and services.
+Information and Communication Technology (ICT) covers but is not limited to web pages, non-web and hybrid documents, electronic content, hardware, communication products, computers and ancillary equipment, software including mobile applications, information kiosks and transaction machines, audiovisual technologies, videos, intelligent user agents.

-The present document covers a wide range of requirements for a variety of ICT solutions.
-It is relevant for all organizations who buy, develop or manufacture ICT products or services.
-It consists of fourteen clauses and six annexes:
+The present document is relevant for all organizations who buy, sell, import, distribute, develop or manufacture ICT products or services.
+It consists of fourteen clauses and eight annexes:

 Clauses 0 to 3 include background information, the scope of the standard, and links to other standards, definitions and explanations of abbreviations.

-Clause 4 contains functional performance statements that explain the functionality that is needed to enable users with different abilities to locate, identify and operate functions in technology.
-The user needs underlying the functional performance statements are the basis for the requirements in subsequent clauses.
+Clause 4 contains functional performance criteria that explain the functionality that is required to enable users with different abilities to locate, identify and operate functions in technology.
+The user needs underlying the functional performance criteria are the basis for the technical requirements in subsequent clauses.

 Clauses 5 to 13 provide specific testable criteria for accessible ICT, related to technical requirements for different kinds of ICT, starting with generic requirements in clause 5.

 Clause 14 is about conformance.
-All clauses except those in clause 12, related to documentation and support services, are self-scoping.
-This means they are introduced with the phrase 'Where ICT <pre-condition>'.
-Conformance is achieved when the pre-condition is true and the corresponding test (in Annex C) is passed.
-When the pre-condition is false the requirement is not applicable.
+All clauses containing requirements are self-scoping.
+This means they are introduced with the phrase 'Where ICT <precondition>'.
+Conformance is required when the preconditions for a requirement are true.
+A sufficient test for conformance for each requirement is provided in Annex C.

+Annex A is divided into two parts, A.1 and A.2 that are intended to be used to enable the conformance of specific ICT products and services with the essential requirements of the Directives to be evaluated:

+Clause A.1 directs users to the tables in Annex ZA, which contains tables that are suitable for evaluating the conformance of specific websites and mobile applications with Directive (EU) 2016/2102 [i.27].

+Clause A.2 contains five tables which allow a specific ICT product or service to be evaluated for conformance with Directive (EU) 2019/882 [i.29].

+Annex B contains a table showing which of the requirements set out in clauses 5 to 13 related to different types of ICT support the user needs as expressed in the functional performance criteria of clause 4.

+Annex C is a normative annex that sets out sufficient means to determine conformance with the individual requirements.
+It does not provide a testing methodology.

+Annex D points to additional resources related to improving accessibility for users with limited cognitive, language and learning abilities.

+Annex E provides an overview and simple explanation of the structure of the present document.
+It talks in general about how EN 301 549 can be used and identifies additional resources that are of benefit to those intending to apply EN 301 549 in specific technical sectors such as the Web and digital television.

+Annex F provides a change history table.

-Annex A i.27i.29has two tables with requirements related to Directive 2016/2102 on the accessibility of the websites and mobile applications of public sector bodies [i.27].
-The first tableTable ZA.1 applies to web pages and documents and Table ZA.2the second applies to mobile applications.
-The minimum requirements are collected from clauses 9, 10 and 11 and some requirements from clauses 5, 6, 7 and 12 that are relevant to fulfill the Directive.
+Annex ZA has two tables with requirements related to Directive (EU) 2016/2102 on the accessibility of the websites and mobile applications of public sector bodies [i.27].
+Table ZA.1 applies to web pages and documents and Table ZA.2 applies to mobile applications.
+The minimum requirements are collected from clauses 9, 10 and 11 and some requirements from clauses 5, 6, 7 and 12 that are relevant to fulfil the Directive.